mahmoud-mohsen-dev/my-portfolio/README.md

 Check out the live app [mahmoud-mohsen-portfolio]()

-## How to Use

-1. Scoll down to each section to view different sections of my portfolio.
-2. Clicking on `See All Projects` button will take you to `Projcets` page.
-3. Clicking on `See All ChalFlenges` button will take you to `Challenges` page.
-4. Change between dark mode and light mode by clicking on sun or moon button that is located on top right in the navbar.

 ## Features

-- Animated Avatar that begin the animation on every reload.
+- **Animated Avatar:** Dynamic avatar animation on every page reload.

-- Added dark and light modes.
+- **Dark and Light Modes:** Switch between dark and light themes for a personalized reading experience.

-- Added animation to hero section name.
-- Make the portfolio responsive.
+- **Animated Hero Section:** Simple animation for the name title in the hero section.

+- **Responsive Design:** Ensures a visually appealing and functional experience across various devices.

-- Created form contact that send messages directly to my email.
+- **Contact Form:** Easily send messages directly to my email through the implemented contact form.

-- Navigate between different routes.
+- **Route Navigation:** Effortless movement between different sections or pages.

 ## Challenges

-Designing it was challenging for me. and making the app looks good.
+Design complexity and aesthetics.

 **How i tackled this challenge**

 1. Used figma to preview the look of my portfolio before building it.
-2. Get feedback from other people of my design.
+2. Gathered feedback from peers.
 3. Started building the portfolio.

 ## Tools and libraries Used